top of page

 Is the funding equity-free?

 Yes.
-The ownership of all Intellectual Property Rights (IPR) created by the beneficiaries, via the ESA Phi-Lab Ireland funding, will remain with the beneficiaries.
+The ownership of all Intellectual Property Rights (IPR) created by the beneficiaries, via ESA Phi-Lab Ireland funding, will remain with the beneficiaries.
 Results are owned by the Party that generates them.
 A Sub-Grant Agreement (if required) will introduce provisions concerning joint ownership of the results of the sub-granted projects.

 Does benefiting from ESA Phi-Lab Ireland entitle ESA or ESA Phi-Lab Ireland to beneficiary background IP?